 Online Field Trip Scheduling

 The available dates for 2014 spring field trip season (April through June) have not yet been added.
-We expect to have the dates available for online scheduling up very soon.
+We are hopeful that we can have the dates available for online scheduling up soon.
+In the meantime, if you would like to schedule a field trip please call the visitor center at 740-774-1126 and speak with a ranger to inquire about availability and scheduling.

 The Field Trips online scheduling page has not yet been fully implemented.
 We do not expect to fully utilize this online aspect of field-trip scheduling until the 2014-2015 school year.
 As most visiting schools have yet to utilize this electronic scheduling feature, you may receive a phone call if there is a scheduling conflict.
 Thank you for your patience and understanding as we continue to develop this new tool.